Introduction

 Sibyl consists of three main components:

-Skills are documents that teach your AI agents how to work with Sibyl.
-When you invoke /sibyl in Claude Code, the agent receives:
+Skills and CLI workflows teach your tools and teammates how to work with Sibyl.
+When you invoke /sibyl in Claude Code, the assistant receives:

 - Command reference for all CLI operations